akselipu/blogsite/app/README.md

 - Python
 - Postgresql
+- Javascript

 ## Getting Started

 Important!

 Schema.sql alters tablenames users, posts, comments, tags and post_tag if it exists.
 After that it will create new tables under respective names.
+If you get conflicts with database you might need to drop your postgresql tables before you can run this app.

 1. Clone repository to your computer